gterzian/automata/conversation_summary.md

 Made invariant explicit: encoder sets `Encoding` itself and transitions out before looping back, so it should be `unreachable!()` in the wait loop.

+### Episode 4: Parallelism Optimization - Compute Before Wait

+After establishing the working three-thread system, user requested restructuring the worker loop to enable more parallelism between computation and presentation.

+**gterzian**: "introduce a bit more parallelism between the main thread presents, and the worker computes a step... move the wait on `SceneState::NeedUpdate` to after when a step has been computed... rename `ComputingUpdate` to `Rendering`"

+**The problem**: Worker waited for `NeedUpdate` at the top of the loop before computing, meaning it couldn't compute during the main thread's presentation phase.

+**The solution**: Restructure worker loop to move computation before the wait point:
+1. Check for `Exit` state (early termination)
+2. Compute next frame (can run while main thread presents previous frame)
+3. Wait for `NeedUpdate` state
+4. Render computed state to texture

+**Key insight**: By computing before waiting, the worker can overlap computation with the main thread's presentation phase.
+The wait only happens before rendering (which requires the previous frame to be consumed).
+This maximizes parallelism while maintaining correctness.

+**State rename**: `ComputingUpdate` → `Rendering` to better reflect that computation is done before the state transition.

 ## Vello 0.6 Migration

 User requested updating to latest vello (0.6.0) and moving render-to-texture to the worker thread, with main thread using TextureBlitter to blit to surface.
 This architecture change required updating wgpu and handling API differences.